PepperoniJoe/FitbitLoginExample/README.md

 <img src="GitHub-Images/Fitbit.gif" width="300">

+**Requirements:** \
+Requires a developer account with dev.fitbit.com and registration of an app to obtain the necessary client ID.\
+The client ID is needed to access Fitbit's user login authorization process.

 **Technical Info:** \
 Xcode 12 project written in Swift 5 for iOS 14\
 SwiftUI, REST API, Oauth2, User authorization